canstralian/forked-u-ssh-mimik/README.md

 `python3 serve.py -p 22 -l /splunk/log/folder` to serve the SSH server on port 22 & place log file within specified directory

+Once the server is up & running the default creds are: `user:password`

 ## Todo

 - [ ] Update readme to include usage information